gampel/ibm-cloud-pacemaker-plugin/docs/wiki/PAR PoC/blog.md

    QUORUM_FIP="<quorum-device-floating-ip>"
    FW1_MGMT_IP="<firewall-1-management-ip>"
    FW2_MGMT_IP="<firewall-2-management-ip>"
+   WEB_VIP="<web-application-virtual-ip>"  # Virtual IP for web application load balancing

    # web_install_params.env
    WEB_APP_1_IP="<web-app-1-ip>"
    WEB_APP_2_IP="<web-app-2-ip>"
    ```

+   > **Note:** The `WEB_VIP` is a virtual IP address used for load balancing between the web application nodes.
+It should be an available IP address in your private subnet.

    Access Pattern:
    - Only the Quorum device has a Floating IP (FIP) for management access